Music of Afghanistan: Classical

 There is no single tradition, but many musical traditions and styles in Afghanistan.
 These different traditions and styles evolved over centuries in the context of a society with highly diverse ethnic, linguistic, regional, religious, and class distinctions.
 Afghan music can be classified in a number of ways.
 Although it is common practice to classify Afghan music along linguistic and regional lines (i.e. Pashto, Persian, Logari, Shomali, etc.), a more technically appropriate classification would be to distinguish various forms of Afghan music purely by their musical style.
 Thus, Afghan music can be mainly divided into four categories: Indian classical, Mohali (folk and regional styles), Western, and another style unique to Afghanistan simply called Afghan music.

 The Indian classical tradition was a hugely influential strain.
 The vast majority of the elite artists in Afghanistan until the 1980s were trained in the Indian classical tradition.
 Ustad Sarahang, Rahim Bakhsh, Ustad Nashenas and many other singers were prominent adherents of this style.
 This style emphasized compositions in the Indian raga style and the singing of Ghazals in melodies very similar to Indian classical and court music.
 The classical musical form of Afghanistan is called klasik, which includes both instrumental and vocal and belly dancing ragas, as well as Tarana and Ghazals.
 Many Ustads, or professional musicians, have learned North Indian classical music in India, and some of them were Indian descendants who moved from India to the royal court in Kabul in the 1860s.
 They maintain cultural and personal ties with India—through discipleship or intermarriage—and they use the Hindustani musical theories and terminology, for example raga (melodic form) and tala (rhythmic cycle).
 Afghanistan's classical singers include the late Ustad Mohammad Hussain Sarahang (1924–1983), who is one of the master singers of Patiala Gharana in North Indian classical music and is also well known throughout India and Pakistan as a contemporary of Ustad Bade Ghulam Ali Khan.
 His composition "Pai Ashk" was used in the theme song of the Hindi film Mera Saya.
-Ubaidullah Jan Kandaharai is regarded as the king of Pashto music in the southern Afghanistan region.
+Ubaidullah Jan Kandahari is regarded as the king of Pashto music in the southern Afghanistan region.
 He died in the 1980s but his music is still enjoyed by the Pashtun diaspora around the world, mainly by the Pashtuns in the Kandahar-Quetta regions.
 Other classical singers are Ustad Qasim, Ustad Rahim Bakhsh, and Ustad Nato.